Mdhvince/UAV-Autonomous-control/README.md

 \dot{x}(t) = 7c_{7}t^6 +6 c_{6}t^5 + 5c_{5}t^4 + 4c_{4}t^3 + 3c_{3}t^2 + 2c_{2}t + c_{1}
 $$

-what we are interested in is to find the coefficient `c0, c1, c2, c3, c4, c5` that satisfy all the constraints (boundary conditions) mentioned above.
+what we are interested in is finding the coefficients `c0, c1, c2, c3, c4, c5` that satisfy all the constraints (boundary conditions) mentioned above.
-_note: If I have another constraint to respect, I will have to find one more coefficients._
+_note: If I have another constraint to respect, I will have to find _one more coefficient_.

 Each of the conditions gives an equation, so we can represent them in a **Matrix** $A$.
-We can write the equation in terms of unknown constant and boundary conditions.
-Solving for these constants (coeffs) are a linear problem.
+We can write the equation in terms of unknown constants and boundary conditions.
+Solving for these constants (coefficients) is a linear problem.

 To respect the __position constraint__: